Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Experiments

 \paragraph{Baseline Methods:} We benchmark our method against a range of prompting-based and neuro-symbolic methods.
-We use standard Input-Output prompting (\texttt{IO}), Few Shot prompting~\cite{brown2020LanguageModelsFew}, Chain-of-Thought (\texttt{CoT}) prompting~\citep{wei2022chainThoughtPrompting}, and CoT with self consistency (\texttt{CoT-SC})~\citep{wang2023SelfConsistencyImprovesChain} as prompting baselines. \texttt{IO} prompts the LLM to generate the answer directly given an instruction and the input story.
-Few Shot prompting provides a few question-answer pairs as examples. \texttt{CoT} encourages LLMs to outline detailed reasoning steps before outputting the answer.
+We use standard Input-Output prompting (\texttt{Zero-shot}), Few Shot prompting~\citep{brown2020LanguageModelsFew}, Chain-of-Thought (\texttt{CoT}) prompting~\citep{wei2022chainThoughtPrompting}, and CoT with self consistency (\texttt{CoT-SC})~\citep{wang2023SelfConsistencyImprovesChain} as prompting baselines. \texttt{Zero-shot} prompts the LLM to generate the answer directly, given an instruction and the input story.
+Few-shot prompting provides a few question-answer pairs as examples. \texttt{CoT} encourages LLMs to outline detailed reasoning steps before outputting the answer.
 Finally, \texttt{CoT-SC} repeatedly calls the LLM with the same prompt and outputs the most frequent answer.
 Both \texttt{CoT} and \texttt{CoT-SC} are with few-shot examples.
-To represent neuro-symbolic methods, we benchmark \texttt{LLM-ASP} \citep{yang2023couplingLargeLanguage} which first extracts symbolic facts from the story using LLMs and then uses ASP \citep{lifschitz2008Whatanswerset} solvers for inferring answers.
+To represent neuro-symbolic methods, we benchmark \texttt{LLM-ASP} \citep{yang2023couplingLargeLanguage}, which first extracts symbolic facts from the story using LLMs and then uses ASP \citep{lifschitz2008Whatanswerset} solvers for inferring answers.
 We choose \texttt{LLM-ASP} since it displays good performance on a variety of relational reasoning tasks and requires no finetuning.
 More details on \texttt{LLM-ASP} experiments can be found in Appendix~\ref{Baselines}.
 We do not benchmark neuro-symbolic methods (e.g., \texttt{LLM-ASP}, PoT w/ symbolic reasoner (\texttt{PoT-Symbolic})) on the Chinese kinship and SPARTUN datasets as the complexity of their possible relations (e.g., >500 possible Chinese kinship relations) makes it difficult to write a symbolic knowledge module (See Appendix~\ref{appx:chinese_kinship_complexity} for details).

-All baselines are run with several backbone LLMs (See Appendix~\ref{appx:more_experiments} for details).
+\paragraph{Backbone LLMs:} We benchmark all methods using GPT-3.5-turbo (0125) \citep{ouyang2022TrainingLanguageModels}, GPT-4-turbo (2024-04-09) \citep{openai2024GPT4TechnicalReport}, GPT-4o (2024-05-13) and Llama3-70B-instruct \citep{grattafiori2024Llama3Herd}.
+Besides the general-purpose LLMs, we also benchmark all methods on the CLUTTR \citep{sinha2019CLUTRRDiagnosticBenchmark} and StepGame \citep{shi2022stepGameNewBenchmark} dataset using reasoning-focused LLMs, namely GPT-o1-mini \citep{openai2024OpenAIo1System}, Claude-3.7-sonnet \footnote{https://www.anthropic.com/news/claude-3-7-sonnet}, and GPT-5 \footnote{https://openai.com/index/introducing-gpt-5/}.
+All experiments were conducted with a sampling temperature of 0.3 and a maximum output token length of 4096, except for GPT-5, where we set the sampling temperature and output token length to their default values.